The universal family of semi-stable p-adic Galois representations: The universal semi-stable representation

 \section{The universal semi-stable representation}

 In this section we want to construct a semi-stable $\sG_K$-representation out of the $\sG_{K_\infty}$-representation on $\sH^{\rm red,ad,adm}_{\phi,N,\preceq\mu}$ from Corollary~\ref{universalGKinfty}.
 This will be possible only on a part of $\sH^{\rm red,ad,adm}_{\phi,N,\preceq\mu}$.
 First of all we need to restrict to the open subspace where the Hodge polygon is constant.
 This can be seen as follows.
 Let $\CE$ be a family of $\sG_K$-representations on an adic space $X$.
 It follows from \cite[\S\,4.1]{BergerColmez} that the (generalized) Hodge-Tate weights vary continuously on $X$.
 Namely, they are the eigenvalues of Sen's operator $\Theta_{\rm Sen}$ constructed in \cite[before Remark~4.1.3]{BergerColmez}.
 The characteristic polynomial of $\Theta_{\rm Sen}$ has coefficients in $\CO_X\otimes_{\BQ_p}K$.
-However, as $\Ecal$ is semi-stable the Hodge-Tate weights of $\Ecal\otimes \kappa(x)$ are integers for all $x\in X$ by \cite[Corollaire~5.1.2]{BergerColmez} and hence the Hodge-Tate weights and the Hodge polygon are locally constant on $X$.
+However, with any reasonable definition of a semi-stable family $\Ecal$ the Hodge-Tate weights of $\Ecal\otimes \kappa(x)$ should be integers for all $x\in X$ and hence the Hodge-Tate weights and the Hodge polygon are locally constant on $X$.

 Secondly, Kisin~\cite[Theorem~0.1 and Corollary~1.3.15]{crysrep} showed that the universal \'etale $(\phi,N_\nabla)$-module $\ul\CM$ on $\sH_{\phi,N,\preceq\mu}^{\rm ad,int}$ from Corollary~\ref{Cor4.7} can come from a semi-stable $\sG_K$-representation only if the connection $\nabla$ has logarithmic singularities, which is equivalent to $N_\nabla^\CM$ being holomorphic; see Remark~\ref{RemConnection}(2).
 Therefore we have to restrict further to the closed subspace $\sH_{\phi,N,\mu}^\nabla\cap\sH^{\rm ad,adm}_{\phi,N,\mu}$ of $\sH^{\rm ad,adm}_{\phi,N,\mu}$ which is isomorphic to $\sD_{\phi,N,\mu}^{\rm ad,adm}$.
 Here $\sD_{\phi,N,\mu}^{\rm ad,adm}\subset \sD_{\phi,N,\mu}^{\rm ad}$ is the admissible locus with respect to the family defined in Remark \ref{familyonDadphiN}.